LucasRamos7/LucasRamos7/README.md

 ### Hi there 👋, my name is Lucas
 #### I am a Python developer
-I'm a Civil Engineer who, after graduating, is aiming to migrate towards software and web development.
+I'm a Civil Engineer who migrated toward software and web development after graduating.

-I'm studying Django REST Framework and aiming to tackle NodeJS and PHP next!
+I'm studying Python and starting C# aiming to learn the .NET Framework.

 Skills: Python / C++ / HTML / CSS / Javascript

-- 🔭 I’m currently working on a REST API for managing one's personal budget using Django REST Framework
+- 🔭 I’m currently working on my company's internal projects
-- 🌱 I’m currently learning Python (Django)
+- 🌱 I’m currently learning Python and C#
 - 👯 I’m looking to collaborate on Software / web applications
 - 🤔 I’m looking for help with new ideas to tackle as practice
-- 📫 How to reach me: lucassouzaramos@poli.ufrj.br
+- 📫 How to reach me: lucassouzaramos7@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I'm also a musician and a cinema enthusiast!